 Do you pour your heart and soul into social media posts that perform poorly?
 Don’t throw in the towel just yet.
 With 41% of local businesses depending on social media to drive revenue, you don’t want to miss out on your piece of the pie.

-Here are five social media mistakes you could be making and how to fix them.
+Here are ten social media mistakes you could be making and how to fix them.

 Not all social media platforms are created equal.
-For instance, your perfectly crafted photo might not go over as well on Twitter as it would on Instagram.
+For instance, your perfectly crafted photo might not go over as well on X (formerly Twitter) as it would on Instagram.

 Plus, you don’t want your followers feeling like they’re watching “Groundhog Day” — seeing the same post over and over again.